omarreis/GBE3D/demos/SailboatDemo/README.md

 ![app screenshot1](Screenshot1.png)

-This demo was added to the fork of GBE3D, by Gregory Bersegeay.
+This demo application was added to this fork of GBE3D, by Gregory Bersegeay.

 Features:
-* Sailboatdemo is based on original  sample *waterdemo*.
+* Sailboatdemo is based on original GBE3D sample *waterdemo*.
-* All assets (3d model and textures) are embedded in the form file (fSailboatDemo.fmx)
 * Sailboat 3D model, made with Blender.
+* Main and jib sails with camber and quadratic leech.
+Configurable and dynamic sail mesh.
-* Ocean surface moves as the boat sails (the boats stays in the center).
+* Ocean surface moves and the boats stays in the center, with configurable course and speed, and boat heel.
 * Boat floats and changes pitch with the waves.
-* Objects parented to the ocean surface float on it.
+* Objects parented to the ocean surface float on it (like the boat wake).
-* A system of TDummys allow setting boat's *course*, *heel* and *sail sheets* (main and jib)
+* A system of TDummys allow setting boat's *course*, *heel* and *sail rotation* (main and jib)
 * A rock with a lighthouse.
-* A couple floating objects
+* A couple floating objects.
 * As the boat moves, it leaves a trail of floating bubbles.
 Bubbles are recicled after a while.
-* Added a scrollable listbox to contain the controls.
+* Added a scrollable listbox to contain the app controls.
-* Camera controls ( AngleOfView and design camera)
+* Camera controls ( AngleOfView or switch to design camera)
+* All assets (3d model and textures) are embedded in the form file (fSailboatDemo.fmx).
+This is why it is so big.

 In order to compile this demo, you have to compile and install the GBE3D design package in this fork, as I have added a few components.